 Our half yearly and yearly results roadshow is the key opportunity for engagement with investors.
 Twice yearly we host a private investor evening in London where Jamal Rushdy, CEO and Hilary Spence, CFO present on business progress and financial results.
 This evening is announced ahead of time, to the market, to allow interested parties time to plan and have an opportunity to attend.
 We receive feedback from these evenings either through our nominated PR firm, Walbrook, directly from investors during the evening or directly to our Chairman, Chris Brinsmead, after the event.

 We also host our AGM which is open to all shareholders to attend.
-The Notice of Meeting is sent to shareholders at least 1 month before the meeting.
+The Notice of Meeting is sent to shareholders before the meeting.
 The chairs of the Board and all committees, together with all other Directors, routinely attend the AGM and are available to answer questions raised by shareholders.
 For each vote, the number of proxy votes received for, against and withheld is announced at the meeting.
 The results of the AGM are subsequently published on the Group's corporate website.

 The Directors actively seek to build a relationship with institutional shareholders.
 Shareholder relations are managed primarily through our PR firm and brokers.
 Formal engagement is carried out half yearly where institutional shareholders are invited to receive direct presentation of the Group performance and results from the CEO, Jamal Rushdy and CFO, Hilary Spence.
 Where appropriate and when available other Board members may attend these meetings.
 Formal and informal feedback is sought at these meetings and afterwards.